Maschinenkarabiner 42(H)

 The Maschinenkarabiner 42(H) or MKb 42(H) (machine carbine Model 1942 (Haenel)) was an early German assault rifle firing an intermediate round of World War II.
-Designed in 1940-41 by Hugo Schmeisser working for C. G. Haenel Waffen und Fahrradfabrik, several thousand were made and the gun was used on the Eastern Front from 1943.
+Designed in 1940 – 1941 by Hugo Schmeisser working for C. G. Haenel Waffen und Fahrradfabrik, several thousand were made and the gun was used on the Eastern Front in 1943.

-The MKb 42(H), along with the less successful Maschinenkarabiner 42(W) by Walther Waffenfabrik AG, were predecessors of the Sturmgewehr 44 (StG 44) assault rifle.
+The MKb 42(H), along with the less successful Maschinenkarabiner 42(W) (MKb 42(W)) by Walther Waffenfabrik AG, were predecessors of the MP 43 assault rifle.

 History

 As early as 1918 the German Army (Heer) began to study the feasibility of an intermediate round and rifle.
 However, a combination of military orthodoxy, limited funds and the arms development restrictions of the Versailles Treaty led Germany to adopt the Mauser Karabiner 98K on 21 June 1935 to replace the Gewehr 98.
 From 1939 onwards the German Army gathered combat reports which were analyzed to determine combat conditions and tactical trends in order to develop new tactics and equipment requirements.
 One of the lessons which re-emerged was the existing 7.92 Mauser rifle cartridge was more powerful and longer ranged than what was needed.
-Since most combat took place at ranges less than 400 m a less powerful round could be used, which would mean a soldier could carry more ammunition, the weapon could be shorter, lighter and - with less recoil - the gun could be an automatic.
+Since most combat took place at ranges less than 400 m a less powerful round could be used, which would mean a soldier could carry more ammunition, the weapon could be shorter, lighter and—with less recoil—the gun could be an automatic.
 Submachine guns had existed since the First World War, but they used pistol-caliber ammunition and lacked both the range and accuracy the German Army was looking for.
 A new intermediate cartridge was needed and the 7.92×33mm Kurz was designed in response to this requirement.
 The specification called for a new weapon which was larger than a submachine gun, more accurate, longer ranged and more maneuverable than a full sized rifle.

 Contracts for weapons firing the 7.92×33mm Kurz round were issued to both Haenel and Walther, who were asked to submit prototype weapons under the name Machinenkarabiner 1942.
 The (H) and (W) in their titles referred to the first initial of each guns manufacturer, Haenel and Walther, to differentiate the two.
 In December 1940, a prototype rifle from Haenel and Walther was tested by the Heereswaffenamt at Kummersdorf.
 It had multiple jams, several barrels bulged, and one had a catastrophic failure.
 Testers blamed the results on poor quality ammunition.
-In February 1942, 10 million 7.92 mm rounds were ordered for field testing.
+In February 1942, 10 million 7.92x33 mm Kurz rounds were ordered for field testing.
 On 9 July 1942, field and comparative tests were conducted with the ammunition and the MKb 42(H) rifle; 3,654 shots were fired; 11 cases were separated, 67 rounds were duds (56 fired on second trial), and many other rounds stovepipe jammed.
 Failures were blamed on the weapon still only being at the prototype stage of the development process.